 Where to go if you don’t take card payments?

 If your business doesn’t accept card payments there are other alternatives available.
-Our small business loans make it easy to access the finance you need and our fixed daily or flexible repayment options make it easy for you to repay your loan in a way that works for your business.
+Our small business loans make it easy to access the finance you need and our regular repayment options make it easy for you to repay your loan in a way that works for your business.

 Where to go if you’re a female entrepreneur?